jenkins-x/jx-community/sig-docs/meetings.md

   - There are pages that have fallen into Community section that are a bit out of place: Security, Apps Framework.
 They should be moved out to main documentation section.

 #### Action Items
   - Re meeting times: Set up APAC a separate friendly meeting time and cadence
   - John Ha, Kara, Oscar: Triage and label issues
   - Ethan: Within Mailchimp itself fix the wording on popup on the site.
 Done!
   - John Ha to join dev slack channel and Kara to introduce to GSoD candidate.
+  - Kara to move Apps Framework to main documentation.
+  - Discuss search issue at next week's meeting.

+### May 25, 2020

+#### Participants
+  - \<addme\>

+#### Agenda and Notes
+  - Action Item Review, All
+  - Do we have access to Algolia account?
+  - Search functionality on the docs site is off, and many search results are returning 404s, even when the material is in the docs.
+The search results are not linking or pathing to the correct place in the documentation.
+  - \<addme\>

+#### Action Items
+  - \<addme\>